 Then, wouldn’t you know, no sooner did Daddy do a complete makeover of our new mud adobe abode in Colonia LeBaron, but what I was married off at age sixteen in an arranged polygamous marriage!
 And that entailed moving again, this time to my own home … and another mud adobe abode!)

 Plato … quoting Socrates

-In the Previous blog, I mentioned that when I was around five, with easel and oils, Artist Daddy used to sit beneath the big green shade tree in our front yard and paint nature scenes around about him.
+In the Previous blog, I mentioned that when I was around four years old, Artist Daddy, with easel and oils, used to sit beneath the big green shade tree in our front yard and paint the nature scenes around about him.
 Often he used our home as a backdrop for his paintings.
 Mother kept these “Masterpieces” hanging on the wall in our home, proudly showing them off to visitors.

-But when he saw that I could sit down and play by ear, at age four, whatever I heard him practicing as he struggled to learn to play by note, he was humiliated … felt cheated that it should come so easily to me, a little kid, what he had to work so hard for as an old man.
+But when he saw four-year-old me could sit down and play by ear whatever I heard him practicing as he struggled to learn to play by note, he was humiliated and felt cheated that it should come so easily to me, a little kid, what he had to work so hard for as an old man.

 So, just like my older sister … and for the same reasons, I suspect … they both soon gave up for good and forever any attempt to learn to play the piano.
 But Daddy qualified it with some truths when he said:

 “Bein’ an artist and playin’ musical instruments is for rich people.
 It takes an awful lot of time.
 And I have to spend my time and energy makin’ a living to support my family.”
 Then he added, as an afterthought,“Rich people get rich off the backs of the poor.”

 can usually be traced back to

 For example, the “Haves” did not have a lot of kids and wives!
 They chose “Quality over Quantity.”